 Additionally, they can also be used in combination with a worker process to make a basic task queue or to offload tasks - read more in Worker and Background Tasks.

-Note: Channel layers are an entirely optional part of Channels as of version 2.0.
+Note: Channel layers are an entirely optional part of Channels.
 If you don't want to use them, just leave CHANNEL_LAYERS unset, or set it to the empty dict { }.